erikparner/LoA/README.md

 # LoA
 Data and R files for creating limits of agreement based on transformed measurements.
-The simulated data and analyses corresponds to those in the manuscript "Limits of agreement based on transformed measurements".
+The simulated data and analyses corresponds to those in the manuscript: Parner (2024), "Limits of agreement based on transformed measurements".

 # Data
 * dfi_sim.RData: simulated data corresponding to the sperm DNA fragmentation index (DFI) data